ccnmtl/case-consortium/content/case/case_134.md

 "title": "Merging Two Worlds?: Reston Dental Arts and American Dental Partners" "title_color": ""
 ---
+*CCC-14-0002.0*

-<html><body><p><em>CCC-14-0002.0</em></p><p>This case takes students into the world of medical management, the challenges of group practice and the growing prevalence of medical management firms.
+This case takes students into the world of medical management, the challenges of group practice and the growing prevalence of medical management firms.
 The case looks at the experience of a Virginia dental group, Reston Dental Arts (RDA).
 In 1998, the member dentists—who had formed a group in the late 1980s—had in hand an offer from American Dental Partners (ADP).
-The management firm would take over all front office responsibilities, allow the doctors to focus on patients, and compensate them according to an agreed-on formula. </p><p>Part B, Epilogue, Teaching Note<br/><br/><strong>Topics: </strong>dentistry professional practice; medical management; mergers; acquisitions; human resources</p></body></html>
+The management firm would take over all front office responsibilities, allow the doctors to focus on patients, and compensate them according to an agreed-on formula.

+Part B, Epilogue, Teaching Note